australia outback

 Your personal first aid kit checklist

-Make up your basic first aid kit
+Put your own basic first aid kit together

-With this first aid kit checklist I want to help you to put your personal first aid items for an Outback trip together.
-In fact, this list of first aid kit supplies can be used for any holiday trip in the world.
-My suggestions are just for a general first aid kit, and by no means perfect.
+With this first aid kit checklist I want to help you to put your personal items for an Outback trip together.
+It is easy to forget that minor emergencies can happen during a holiday.

-This is a selection of pre-packed first aid kits to buy from Amazon.
-The kits come in different sizes, styles and content.
-Choose the one that is appropriate for your kind of adventure trip.
 Complete any commercial kit with your personal items to suit your needs.
 Anyway, please make yourself familiar with all components in the kit, and know how to use them.

 When you have already a basic first aid kit from your last trip, check the use by dates, and replace all old and worn out packages.